-Darnely’s nightshirt had was ridden up his body, as the image shows.
+Darnely’s nightshirt had ridden up his body, as the image shows.

 Dr Karly Kehoe, senior lecturer of history at Glasgow Caledonian University, said she accepted the view that Darnley had been killed by his kinsmen.

-In November 1566, The Queen stayed at Craigmillar Castle to recuperate following an illness shortly after giving birth.
-It has been thought for centuries that here, the ‘Craigmillar Bond’ was made, to dispose of her husband, Henry, though now it seems, Mary had no knowledge of such a pact.
+In November 1566, the Queen stayed at Craigmillar Castle to recuperate following an illness shortly after giving birth.
+It has been thought for centuries that here, the ‘Craigmillar Bond’ was made, to dispose of her husband, Lord Darnley, though now it seems Mary had no knowledge of such a pact.

-Mary did not escape justice however; suspicion fell upon The Earl of Bothwell, who had his eyes on the throne, and was also close to Mary.
-The two were put on trial in England; Bothwell was found not guilty, and Mary’s trial was drawn out with no definitive finding.
+Mary did not escape justice however; suspicion fell upon the Earl of Bothwell, who had his eyes on the throne, and was also close to Mary.
+Bothwell was put on trial and found not guilty in April, after just seven hours.

 Elizabeth I’s cousin was kept under house arrest for years, until she was implicated in the Babington plot against the English Queen.
-Letters sent by Mary in captivity showed that she had knowledge of a scheme against Elizabeth, for which she was convicted of treason and executed.
+Letters sent by Mary in captivity showed that she had knowledge of a scheme against Elizabeth, for which she was convicted of treason and executed in 1587.